m-prasanna/Business-analytics/README.md

-Certainly!
-Here's an example of what a README.md file for your Random Sale Recode Power BI project on GitHub could look like:

----

 # Random Sale Recode Power BI Project

 This repository contains a Power BI project focused on analyzing random sales data and performing data recoding for better insights.
 The project aims to provide a clear understanding of sales trends, customer behavior, and product performance through visualizations and data transformations.